DanaeMtz/TRSXgenerator/README.md

 ### samples node (zero-many)

-Samples are sentences that are used to train your NLU model.
+Samples are sentences that are used to train the NLU model.
 Samples are labeled with intents and annotated with entities.
-The samples node contains zero or many sample node and each sample node contains zero or many annotation node
+The samples node contains zero or many sample node and each sample node contains zero or many annotation node.

 The data augmentation using semantic signatures can be done at the same time as the node construction and annotation process.
 The example below show how to generate a samples node from a dictionary representing one phase structure corresponding to a particular semantic signature.

 ```python